top of page

 Treasurer

-Henry holds a Bachelors in science and has been on PEAS team and board since PEAS, Inc.'s existence.
+Henry has a Bachelor of Science degree and has been a member of the PEAS team and board since the inception of PEAS, Inc.

 Ayeisha Cole, MPH